Skip to main content Skip to complementary content

 Information note

-When this option is selected, Data Movement gateway will check all of the LOB sizes to determine which ones to transfer "inline".
+When this option is selected, the replication task will check all of the LOB sizes to determine which ones to transfer "inline".
 LOBs larger than the specified size will be replicated using Full LOB mode.

 Therefore, if you know that most of the LOBs are larger than the specified setting, it is preferable to use the Replicate unlimited LOB columns option instead.